kamranhasan/Sentiment-Analysis-Web-App-on-Django/README.md

-# A Django Wedding Website and Invitation + Guest Management System
+# A Django Sentiment Analysis Web Application

 ## What's included?
 This includes everything we did for our own product launching feedback: